What is a mental health court?

 This project was supported by Grant No. 2009-SU-B9-0020 and No. 2009-DJ-BX-0002 awarded by the Bureau of Justice Assistance.
 The Bureau of Justice Assistance is a component of the Office of Justice Programs, which also includes the Bureau of Justice Statistics, the National Institute of Justice, the Office of Juvenile Justice and Delinquency Prevention, and the Office for Victims of Crime.
 Points of view or opinions in this document are those of the author and do not represent the official position or policies of the United States Department of Justice.

-What was the impetus for creating the 18th Judicial Mental Health Court?
+What was the impetus for creating the 18th Judicial Wellness Court?

-Like the rest of the state, the 18th Judicial District (which includes Arapahoe, Douglas, Lincoln and Elbert counties) has been greatly affected by the growing number of seriously mentally ill offenders in the criminal justice system.
+Like the rest of the state, the 18th Judicial District (which includes Arapahoe, Douglas, Lincoln and Elbert counties) has been greatly affected by the growing number of offenders with serious mental illness in the criminal justice system.
 The issue was identified as a critical problem in 2008 by the Colorado Commission on Criminal and Juvenile Justice.
 In the prior year, a Metro Area County Commissioners Task Force gathered law enforcement, county officials, criminal justice and mental health agencies and concerned individuals for an extensive analysis of the gaps in the criminal justice/mental health systems.
 Resulting recommendations included a mental health court in this jurisdiction.

 The statistics are compelling.